Subhashpandala/Portfolio/Strategic-Job-Market-Analytics/README.md

 ## Outcome

-This project simulates real-world applications in job market analytics, using automation and structured reporting to explore evolving hiring trends.
-The approach mirrors internal workforce strategy projects found in analytics consulting and HR insights teams.
+I built this project to collect live job listings from four company websites and turn them into clean, structured Excel files.
+It shows a complete workflow — from scraping to organizing data — that can support real hiring trend analysis.